ImpactInc/vfs/webdav/Readme.md

   needed, so you can't access just `/`.

 * Jackrabbit's "resource" knows whether it is a "blob" or a "collection".
-Thus the API is no distiction between creating a file versus a directory.
+Thus the API affords no distinction between creating a file versus a directory.
 On we WebDAV protocol side there is a difference, i.e. MKCOL versus PUT, so There's a bit of hackery in place to carry that through to `SimpleDavResource.addMember()`.
+The gist of it is a dynamic proxy on `InputContext` to expose a new
-  The gist of it is a dynamic proxy on `InputContext` to expose a new property: "METHOD".
+  property: "METHOD".

 The Jackrabbit software is distributed under the Apache